davestaxcp/CounterpartyTimeline2023/README.md

 ---

-- An entire [Bibliography](https://github.com/davestaxcp/CounterpartyTimeline2023/blob/main/Bibliography.md) is included of all works cited in a modified version of the APA style.
+- An entire [Bibliography](https://github.com/davestaxcp/CounterpartyTimeline2023/blob/main/Bibliography.md) is included of all works cited.

 ---